raystack/optimus/docs/docs/development/building-plugin.md

 ** Note: The yaml plugin is expected to have file name as `optimus-plugin-{{name}}.yaml`

-** Note: If Both yaml and binary plugin with same name are installed, the binary plugin is prioritized and yaml plugin is ignored.
-This is for backward compatibility.
+** Note: If Both yaml and binary plugin with same name are installed, Yaml implementation is prioritised over the corresponding counterparts in binary implemenation.
 ## Creating Plugin : Tutorial

 To demonstrate the above mentioned wrapping functionality, let's create a plugin in Go as well as a yaml definition and use python for actual transformation logic.
 You can choose to fork this [example](https://github.com/kushsharma/optimus-plugins) template and modify it as per your needs or start fresh.
 To demonstrate how to start from scratch, we will be starting from an empty git repository and build a plugin which will find potential hazardous **Near Earth Orbit** objects every day, let's call it **neo** for short.